 I am a guitar maker.
 I´m very passionate about reading, learning, researching, designing and building guitars.
-I specialize myself in classical, flamenco, and archtop ones.
-I am not an artist, I am technical wich produce fine tools for finest artists.
-In a continuing attempt to get personal self-improvement I wish to offer musicians a sophisticated guitar which inspires andmotivates to express themselves, and essentially that can strengthen their capabilities.
+I specialize in classical, flamenco, and archtop ones.
+I am not an artist, I am technician who produces fine tools for the finest artists.
+I continually strive to improve my craft in order to offer musicians a sophisticated guitar which strengthens their capabilities, and inspires and motivates them to express themselves.

-The constant curiosity, self-improvement, and the strengthening of knowledge make up the bases for passion I feel for my job, the most important tool that I have is my library and my patient is the greatest virtue that I was able to develop.
-To be truthful, make guitars is not a job for me, I feel it like a game, I enjoy it in any sense, in all aspects, guitar making is my whole life!
+The constant curiosity, self-improvement, and strengthening of knowledge make up the bases for the passion I feel for my job.
+The most important tool that I have is my library and my patience is the greatest virtue that I have been able to develop.
+To be truthful, making guitars is not a job for me.
+Like a game, I enjoy it in any sense, and in all aspects, guitar making is my whole life!

-Making guitars professionally encompasses such matters that drove me to commit myself and to be deeply rooted in studying everything has written (and I could got) about: physical acoustics, wood technology, music and -particulary- guitar history, a little Chemistry, tool and jigs designing, basic principles of electricity and electronics, and a huge amount of hand skills as: carving, engraving, inlaying, sharpening, and finishing among others.
-Finally I was fortunate to learning while teaching and teaching while learning.
-In the other hand, the only part of the tasks that I cannot enjoy are the accounting, administrative and commercial practices.
-So I found someone better than me!
+Making guitars professionally encompasses such matters that drove me to commit myself and to be deeply rooted in studying everything that has been written about (and I could got get): physical acoustics, wood technology, music and – particularly- guitar history, a little Chemistry, tool and jigs designing, basic principles of electricity and electronics, and a huge amount of hand skills such as: carving, engraving, inlaying, sharpening, and finishing among others.
+Finally, I was fortunate to learn while teaching and teach while learning.
+On the other hand, the only part of the tasks that I cannot enjoy are the accounting, administrative and commercial practices.
+So Therefore, I found someone better than me!

-Over the years, this work has become me in someone even more patient, responsible, non-conformist, obsessive, punctilious, meticulous, perfectionist, measured, tenacious, creative, courious, attentive, and a professional always opened to new experiences and be willing to learn new things.
-But above all guitar making, mades me a better and happier person every day.
+Over the years, this work has made me someone even more patient, responsible, non-conformist, obsessive, punctilious, meticulous, perfectionist, measured, tenacious, creative, curious attentive, and a professional always open to new experiences and willing to learn new things.
+But above all, guitar making has made me a better and happier person every day.

 My guitars are build in traditional style,